 So you’re wondering, do you really need a hoop to embroider?
-I too wondered this and even tried embroidering without a hoop when I first started stitching.
+I too wondered this and have experimented with embroidering without a hoop.
 The short answer is…technically no!
-BUT I wanted to go over a couple of reasons why it’s way easier and beneficial to use an embroidery hoop.
+BUT I wanted to go over a couple of reasons why it may be easier and beneficial to use an embroidery hoop.

 - Your embroidery will turn out neater – Embroidery hoops stretch the fabric out, which keeps it tight, protects the weave of the fabric, and prevents the fabric from puckering under the tension of your stitches, which can lead to messy and uneven stitches.